ThalesGroup/luna-kmu/README.md

 - Export public keys in a binary file or a text file encoded using ASN1 DER and PEM-PKCS#8 file.
 - Import wrapped private/secret keys from a file (currently limited to RSA OAEP, AES variant wrap algorithms).
 - Import wrapped AES keys from a file encoded in TR31 format(partial support with AES key only as ZMK).
-- Import private keys protected with password based encryption (PBKDF2) in a file encoded in PEM-PKCS#8.
+- Import private keys protected with password based encryption (PBKDF2) from a file encoded in PEM-PKCS#8.
 - Import DES or AES keys as multiple clear key compoments and KCV (XOR method)
 - Import public keys from a binary file or a text text file encoded using ASN1 DER, PKCS#8.
 - Encrypt/decrypt from/to a file (currently limited to RSA OAEP and AES encryption algorithms).